"It burns in my heart with intense heat, revealing the mysteries along my path." Sultan Bahu

 We also have an option for an afternoon ride to Hopar Valley, rural villages and massive glaciers, the glaciers are the life source of this arid landscape, crucial to the surival of the people.

 Today we leave Karimabad and begin riding further north through the rugged peaks towards the spires of Passu Cones.
 Break points on our route are Attobad Lake, and Hussaini Bridge.
 We have the chance to test our fear of heights on the wobbly wooden planks of Hussaini suspension bridge and be mesmerised by the fast flowing waters below.
 Attabad Lake is deep and vast with vivid azure/turquoise waters.
 It was formed via a massive landslide, where many lives were lost.
 Some say there is an eerie sadness lingering in the air.
 But the towering mountains stand like sentinels around the lakes shores, watching over in Peace.
-We spend the night in the small village of Ghulkin with a local family.

 DAY 06: KHUNJERAB PASS and back to PASSU